Infection Definitions

 - According to it, health is viewed as an “absence of disease

-- It is based on the Germ theory of disease
+- The biomedical concept is based on the Germ theory of disease

-- This concept was found inadequate as it does not take into consideration environmental social & cul-subjective or cultural determinants of health
+- This concept was found inadequate as it does not take into consideration environmental social and cul-subjective or cultural determinants of health

 2. Ecological concept:

-- According to it, health is viewed as a dynamic equilibrium between man & his environment & disease is a maladjustment of the human organism to the environment
+- According to it, health is viewed as a dynamic equilibrium between man and his environment and disease is a maladjustment of the human organism to the environment

-- It focuses on imperfect man & imperfect environment
+- The ecological concept focuses on imperfect man and imperfect environment

 3. Psychosocial concept: